 Grange is a grassroots, non-partisan, non-sectarian, fraternal organization with its roots in agriculture.
 Although the Grange was originally an organization of farmers, it has evolved to include people from all walks of life who have a common goal to make our world a better place to live.
 The Grange has been preserving the traditions that have made America a strong and caring country.
 Our Grange is active in promoting programs for rural communities on the local, state, and national level.
 We pride ourselves in our community service activities which have gained National recognition.
-Our fairgrounds is used to host and support many community events including Horse Shows, various 4-H events, Dog Shows, Car Shows, township festivals, The Village Library's Renaissance Faire and several other special interest events.
+Our fairgrounds is used to host and support many community events including various 4-H events, Specialty Shows, Car Shows, township festivals, The Wrightstown Farmers Market and several other special interest events.

 The Middletown Grange Fair began in 1948 as a project of Middletown Grange to participate in a National contest sponsored by the Farm Journal Magazine to attempt to raise 300 bushels of corn to an acre.
 Grange members planted the corn on Heston Manor Farm near Yardley.
 The Grange decided to invite the public to attend and asked farm equipment dealers to participate in the harvest.
 In October, under the supervision of the Bucks County Agricultural Agent, the crop was hand harvested with a yield of 105 bushels per acre.
 At that first fair, there were exhibits of farm machinery, supplies, automotive and household goods.

 In 1949, Three experimental crops were raised, one acre each of corn, potatoes and tomatoes.
 A two-day Fair was held to harvest the crops.
 New events included: Grange members' produce competition and a cattle show.
 By 1950, five one-half acre strips were planted to corn, and one acre was planted with two varieties of potatoes.
 Sixty exhibitors participated in the Fair with attendance in excess of 5,000 people.